 1. Have an honest, sober, face-to-face conversation

-“The healthiest way is to just tell the truth,” says Citi Habitats broker Rory Bolger.
+“The healthiest way is to just tell the truth,” says Rory Bolger, a broker with Compass.
 “Don’t make it personal.
 Just tell them that it seems clear that you’re not a healthy match and you think they should find another place.”

-Saladino cautions that you should not assume that because you’re friends with your roommate, living together will be a breeze.
-“If things are going wrong, find a time before it really blows up to sit down and say, ‘This makes me feel uncomfortable.’
-People have a hard time arguing with that,” she suggests.
+Saladino also cautions that you should not assume that because you’re friends with your roommate, living together will be a breeze.

 And remember, whether or not you and your roommate started off as friends or strangers, always treat them as you would want to be treated when broaching the topic of having them leave.
 “Have the courage to be firm about what you need, but treat the other person with respect, too,” says Hutchinson.